 Firewood should be stacked away from your home.
 Dog, cat, and birdseed should be in a metal trashcan with lids.
 If you have pets or small children I would advise going with the trap method if you don't have either use ropax ( we purchase ours at a local feed store) it will cause the mice to leave your home in search of a water source and they will die outside your home with no odor to deal with in your house.
-Ro-pax will seem a little pricey but it is well worth money.

 My husband raised game birds and we had rats burrowing in killing and eating full grown birds.
 We used the poison and with in days the bait was gone and with in a week so were the rats.
 We then used it every so often as maintenance.
 You will be able to tell if it is getting eaten simply by looking at the bait and seeing if it has been gnawed upon.
 If you do not see where it has been fed upon move it to a new place.
 You can also call a pest control service and set up a clean out and monthly follow up service and you won't have to deal with any of the mess or the putting out of bait.

 You do not want to flush them down the toilet.
 Remember our water supply for drinking is connected to everything that goes down the drain or in the toilet.
-Less flushed down is better.
-Wrap them up in newspaper and bury them or put in trash.

 Add your voice!
 Click below to answer.
 ThriftyFun is powered by your wisdom!